scarrazza/smpdf/README.md

 $ conda install conda-env
 ```

-cd into the directory of SMPDF And:
+cd into the directory of SMPDF and:

 ````Shell
 $ conda env update -n root -f environment.yml